-Tim is the VP Engineering for MirriAd, -the only end to end solution for embedding brands in video content.
+Tim is the CTO at MirriAd, -the only end to end solution for embedding brands in video content.

 Tim has an Engineering Doctorate (EngD) from the ISLI working with Snell & Wilcox and then AmberFin as industrial sponsor.
 His experience includes MXF and AAF support, video processing architectures, the business of video, and test patterns, and Grading systems for film and TV.

 He was a founding manager of the UK section serving from 2012-14.

 Organiser Bill Lovell Memorial lecture

 Andy Quested started working as a Technical Assistant at the BBC in 1978. from 1983 to 2000 Andy worked as an VT editor across the whole range of BBC output but is possibly best known as the editor of Keeping Up Appearances!

 Since 2005, Andy has been leading the BBC’s high definition technology strategy as Head of Technology for HD (and now 3D)

 Andy was appointed a Fellow of SMPTE in 2014 recognising his outstanding work in the development of HD and UHD techniques and his work in DPP, EBU and ITU on this and Quality Checking.

 At its meetings in April 2012 the Board of Managers agreed that Board members should serve a maximum of two 2 year terms